clojure-expectations/clojure-test/doc/fixtures-focus.md

 ## Test Fixtures

-To use test fixtures with Expectations, you can refer `use-fixtures` (which, as of 2.0.0, accepts both functions and hash maps, containing `:before` and/or `:after` keys that specify 0-arity functions -- like `cljs.test/use-fixtures`).
+To use test fixtures with Expectations, you can refer `use-fixtures` (which, as of 2.0.0, accepts both functions -- like `clojure.test/use-fixtures` -- and hash maps containing `:before` and/or `:after` keys that specify 0-arity functions -- like `cljs.test/use-fixtures`).
 For example:

 ```clojure
 (ns my.cool.project-test